jdepoix/goto_cloud/README.md

 configure it, feel free to ask me.
 But you probably need to be at least somewhat familiar, with how the migration process works.
 It will be better documented in future releases for sure.

-Only add one source as of now, since scheduling is not implemented yet.
-If you add multiple sources, just the first one will be migrated!
-You have been informed.

 ### Create your hook scripts
 In case you want to use hooks in your migration plan, put them in the folder `test_scripts` and use the file name in the migration plan.
 Hook script file names in the migration plan are always interpreted relative to the `test_scripts`